You only need to complete this step one time for a new Pro project. This code is already on

 master branch on your local.
 To finish your initial setup, we strongly recommend fully deploying

 master branch to Staging and Production environments.
 You only need to push this branch from Integration to Staging and Production once without any changes.
-This fully installs the base Magento Commerce application into those environments.
+This fully installs the base Adobe Commerce application into those environments.

 This initial push provides the following benefits: